Herman Sergo

-Herman Sergo (1 October 1911 Jausa, Käina Parish, Hiiu County – 28 September 1989) was an Estonian writer.
+Herman Sergo (1 October 1911 in Jausa, Käina Parish, Hiiu County – 28 September 1989) was an Estonian writer.
 His works depict mainly the life of seafarers and coastal dwellers.

 Until 1932, he worked as a sailor on Swedish and Finnish long-distance vessels.
 Until 1955, he worked at several maritime-related positions.
 Since 1955, he was a professional writer.

-His most notable work is historical trilogy "Näkimadalad" ('Mermaid Shallows').
+His most notable work is the historical trilogy "Näkimadalad" ('Mermaid Shallows').
 1978–1988, Estonian Television did 4-part mini-series "Näkimadalad".
 The series were directed by Olav Neuland.